TBD54566975/did-dht/spec/spec.md

 #### Read

-To read a `did:dht`, the process is as follows:
+To read a `did:dht` document, the process is as follows:

 1. Take the [[ref:suffix]] of the DID, that is, the _[[ref:z-base-32]] encoded identifier key_, and submit it to a [[ref:Mainline]] node or a [[ref:Gateway]].